xalpol12/WDPO_candy_recognizer/README.md

 ## Features
 - Detecting the number of candies in a given photo or set of photos (*detect.py*)
 - Communication with external website to perform detection on a final dataset (*check.py*)
-- Additional script for configuration and fine-tuning of the algorithm using test dataset (*testing.py*):
+- Additional script for configuration and fine-tuning the algorithm using test dataset (*testing.py*):
-  * trackbars for configuration of lower and upper boundries of HSV detection as well as an area detection
+  * trackbars for configuration of lower and upper boundries of HSV detection, as well as an area detection
   * reading from and writing to a .json configuration file to store configured parameters of the algorithm
   * displaying the number of candies found with the currently configured color parameters
   * marking contours that are currently taken into account by the algorithm